EsotericSquishyy/ergo/README.md

 }
 ```

-Note the `type` is important here as it determines which color values you will have to supply for this package to view your dictionary as a valid color scheme.
+Note the `type` is important here, as it determines which color values you will have to supply for this package to view your dictionary as a valid color scheme.
-If you want examples check out `tests/custom.json`.
+If you want examples, check out `tests/custom.json`.

 #### Custom Styles

-Although more complicated, we do support your own styles.
+Although more complicated, we do support custom styles.
 ```typ
 #import "@preview/ergo:0.2.0": *

 #show: ergo-init.with(styles: my-custom-styles)
 ```

-You must pass in a dictionary with **only** keys `solution` and `statement`.
+You must pass in a dictionary with **only** the keys `solution` and `statement`.
 Their values should be functions with the following structure (return value should be content):

 ```typ